Scripture Focus: Luke 21.34-36

 Our fasting in Lent is often compared to Christ’s fasting in the wilderness prior to his testing by the Devil.
-One of the chief temptations involved in public fasts such as Lent is to defend them publically or engage in them privately by citing supposed worldly benefits.
+One of the chief temptations involved in public fasts such as Lent is to defend them publically or engage in them privately by citing worldly benefits.

 We can focus too much on how we might lose weight by constraining our consumption of certain foods or gain time by constraining our consumption of digital content or entertainment.
 But our physical gains and losses are of little spiritual consequence.
 If all we get from fasting is a measurable, earthly ROI, we will be unlikely to reap a spiritual benefit.

-Richard Foster, in his devotional classic, Celebration of Discipline makes it clear that we must engage in fasting only with our eyes focused on heavenly, not worldly benefits:
+Richard Foster, in his devotional classic, Celebration of Discipline makes it clear that we must engage in fasting with our eyes focused only on heavenly, not worldly benefits:

 “God questioned the people in Zechariah’s day, “when ye fasted…did ye at all fast unto me, even to me?”